Take a 1-min quiz to get a Personal Meal Plan Male Female

 Best Ancestral Diet Recipes

-If you have decided that you want to try following the ancestral diet, and your doctor or dietitian approved this idea, you could start even today.
-If you still hesitate and feel like without flavor enhancers, tons of sugar, and a long process, your meals will be plain and boring, it is time to change your mind.
-These simple, but nutrient-rich and delicious recipes will make you immediately include them into your ancestral diet meal plan.
+If you’ve decided to try following the ancestral diet and your doctor or dietitian has approved this idea, you could start today.
+If you’re still hesitant and feel that without flavor enhancers, tons of sugar, and a long process, your meals would be plain and boring, it’s time to change your mind.
+These simple, nutrient-rich, and delicious recipes will make you immediately include them in your ancestral diet meal plan.

-This super tasty, protein-packed, and easy to prepare ancestral dish is a perfect option for dinner.
-It is low in salt and carbs and provides you with a great amount of healthy fat.
-Here is the nutritional value of 1 serving of this baked salmon with fennel and tomatoes (3):
+This super tasty, protein-packed, and easy-to-prepare ancestral dish is a perfect option for dinner.
+It’s low in salt and carbs and provides you with a great amount of healthy fat.
+Here’s the nutritional value of 1 serving of this baked salmon with fennel and tomatoes (3):

 Calories: 398; Carbs: 5 g; Fats: 25 g; Protein: 37 g